magoo/minimalist-risk-management/SCENARIOS.md

 ## 3. Tasks that influence business risk 👨‍💻👩‍💻 ☑️
 With target risks in mind, a team can pursue OKRs to influence the likelihood of information security risks taking place.
 This is well covered in [better OKR's](https://medium.com/@magoo/how-to-measure-risk-with-a-better-okr-c259bccf359e).

+Downstream scenarios can become highly specific.
+For instance: An engineer may target the "_an endpoint is compromised_" scenario by focusing on highly specific scenarios involving a certain attachment type, a vulnerable piece of software on the endpoint, or maybe a patch level.
+Others may contribute to the same scenario with other approaches, creating an engineering environment that values defense in depth.
+They may also approach the risk from [many different factors](https://medium.com/starting-up-security/the-five-factors-used-to-secure-systems-7f58be0f447f) depending on limitations.